sebs/self-organization-constitution/readme.md

 #README

+> Extreme Programming emphasizes teamwork.
+Managers, customers, and developers are all equal partners in a collaborative team.
+Extreme Programming implements a simple, yet effective environment enabling teams to become highly productive.
+The team self-organizes around the problem to solve it as efficiently as possible.

 The primary self-organization constitution document is [here](CONSTITUTION.md).

 **Note:** This version of the constitution is new and being vetted by pioneering organizations.
 Your feedback as a pioneer, practitioner, or engaged observer is very welcome.